lucasmc64/be-the-hero/README.md

 ## :scroll: Some details

-* The back end is built with Node.JS and SQLite.
+- The back-end is built with Node.JS and SQLite.
-* The font end is built with ReactJS.
+- The font-end is built with ReactJS.
-* The mobile is built with React Native aided by Expo.
+- The mobile is built with React Native aided by Expo.

 ## :thinking: How do I run the project on my machine?